goss-org/goss/README.md

 ### What is goss?

-Goss is a [serverspec](http://serverspec.org/)-like tool for validating server configuration.
+Goss is a [serverspec](http://serverspec.org/)-like tool for validating a server's configuration.
 It eases the process of generating tests by assuming the user already has a properly configured machine from which they can derive system state.
 Once the test suite is generated they can be executed on any other host for the full TDD experience.

 ### Why use goss?